utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 > Partners will sign in to your team with a Postman username and password, even if your team is restricted to signing in with [SSO](/docs/administration/sso/intro-sso/).

-Workspace Admins and Partner Managers can invite users on the team to Partner Workspaces.
+Workspace Admins and Partner Managers can invite team members to Partner Workspaces.

-To invite users on the team to a Partner Workspace, do the following:
+To invite team members to a Partner Workspace, do the following:

 1. Open the workspace and select **Invite** in the upper-right corner.
 1. Select **Team members**, then **Continue**.
-1. Enter the name, email, or group name of the users on the team.
+1. Enter the name, email, or group name of the team members.
 1. Set their [workspace role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).
 1. Select **Send Invites**.